A brunch favourite this dish of braised eggs in a tomato pepper sauce (more commonly known as shakshuka), is a delicious and simple dish.

 I’ve just spent the last two weeks camping in my living room amongst barricades of boxes containing all the ridiculous amounts of kitchen paraphernalia I seem to have collected over the years.
-In those two weeks I really missed the ability to cook something even as simple as an egg so I decided to base my first meal in my brand spanking new kitchenaround them.
-I eat eggs a lot – mostly scrambled for breakfast, or as a hidden ingredient in a more complex dish – so once in a while it’s fab to make them the star of the show.
+In those two weeks I really missed the ability to cook something even as simple as an egg so I decided to base my first meal in my brand spanking new kitchen around them.
+I eat eggs a lot, mostly scrambled for breakfast, or as a hidden ingredient in a more complex dish.
+Once in a while, though, it’s fantastic to make them the star of the show.
 Particularly relevant today what with eggs being synonymous with Easter.

 Shakshuka can be eaten any time of day.
 I ate this for a light dinner, and kept the leftovers for breakfast.
 Would do lunch just nicely too.
-Since the sauce takes a good 20 minutes to stew up, you could double up on the sauce part of the recipe, then remove half of it before cracking in the eggs, stashing it in the fridge or freezer for a speedy repeat Shakshuka (warm up sauce, crack in eggs, poach and go!)
+Since the sauce takes a good 20 minutes to stew up, you could double up on the sauce part of the recipe, then remove half of it before cracking in the eggs, stashing it in the fridge or freezer for a speedy repeat Shakshuka.

 I served mine with some dressed green salad for extra goodness.

-- 1 red & 1 orange pepper (Capsicum), finely diced
+- 1 red & 1 orange pepper, finely diced

 - 4 free-range eggs

 - handful of parsley

 - Heat the oil in a large frying pan.

 - Add the carrots (if using) and peppers and cook over a medium heat for 10 minutes until the vegetables soften.

 - Add the garlic, spices, tomato puree and salt and stir for a minute or so.